-Classical Sociological Theory Crucial sociological concepts and ideas by the founders of sociology.
+Classical Sociological Theory

+Crucial sociological concepts and ideas by the founders of sociology.
 Attention will be given to Marx, Weber, Durkheim, Pareto, Comte, and Husserl.

-Selected Topics in Classical Theory
+SOCI 5001 [0.5 credit] Selected Topics in Classical Theory

 Topic varies from year to year.
 Students should check with the Department regarding the topic offered.